Outage Performance of Uplink Rate Splitting Multiple Access with Randomly Deployed Users: Conclusions

 \section{Conclusions}

 In this paper, we studied the outage performance of the uplink RSMA system with randomly deployed users.
-Specifically, two scheduling schemes were studied, which can maximize the sum rate of opportunistic scheduling with different requirements.
-Moreover, two kinds of dynamic power allocation strategies were studied, i.e., CPA strategy to guarantee one user's QoS, and FPA strategy to enhance the user's rate fairness, to further explore the flexibility of RSMA.
+Specifically, two scheduling schemes were studied, which can maximize the sum rate of opportunistic scheduling with different scheduling fairness requirements.
+Moreover, two kinds of dynamic power allocation strategies were studied, i.e., CPA strategy to guarantee one user's target rate, and FPA strategy to enhance the users' rate fairness, to further explore the flexibility of RSMA.
 By utilizing stochastic geometry and probability theory, analytical expressions of the users' outage probabilities were derived for each combination of scheduling scheme and power allocation strategy.
-In addition, we theoretically demonstrated that all schemes can achieve full diversity orders.
+In addition, we theoretically demonstrated that all combinations can achieve full diversity orders.
 Simulation results were provided to verify the accuracy of the analytical results and the superior performance of RSMA to NOMA.
-It is noted that the CUS and GUS schemes can be applied if the operators concern more about the admission fairness and the rate performance, respectively.
-In the future, we will investigate the performance of multi-cell RSMA with multi-antenna transceivers.
+Hence, RSMA is a promising multiple access technique for the next-generation mobile networks, and the CUS-RSMA and GUS-RSMA schemes can be applied if the operators concern more about the admission fairness and the rate performance, respectively.
+In the future, it is interesting to investigate the performance of RSMA with multi-antenna transceivers or with other scheduling schemes. {It is also interesting to investigate more general case, such as scheduling more users, considering imperfect SIC.}

 \appendices